Estimated reading time: 5 minutes

 The tomatoes are flowering, and the basil is big enough to start pinching bits for salads.
 We always interplant them because they seem to be good neighbours in the garden, as they are in the salad bowl.

-We grow enough tomatoes each year to eat all summer, and to bottle for cooking in winter.
-We’re down to the last few jars in the pantry, so we didn’t do quite enough last year, but almost.
+By the start of summer, we’re usually down to the last few jars in the pantry.
+If we’ve run out, we know we didn’t do quite enough last year.
 That’s one of our autumn jobs…

 The last of the pea crop